Mazda RX-8: Spirit R

 The Spirit R is a limited edition of the RX-8 built to celebrate the end of the RX-8's production.
-The name "Spirit R" was based on the final limited edition of the RX-7, the RX-7 Spirit R. It is the fastest and most expensive RX-8 ever made.
-The Spirit R was limited to only 1,000 cars and exclusively sold in Japan.
+The name "Spirit R" was based on the final limited edition of the RX-7, the RX-7 Spirit R. The Spirit R was originally limited to only 1,000 cars and exclusively sold in Japan, but ultimately sold more than 1,000 due to unprecedented demand.
+The Spirit R is essentially an R3 with some cosmetic changes that are outlined below.